Mouthpieces, oral hardware can cause bad breath

 With any piece of oral hardware, failure to clean it allows microorganisms to grow in the moisture that coats it after use.
 These microbes can release volatile sulfur compounds that tinge the breath with a foul smell.

 Even braces can trap food particles, which begin to decay in the mouth.
 This process can increase the risk of plaque buildup, gingivitis and halitosis.
-To eliminate bad breath associated with any of these oral devices, individuals may consider using a specialty breath freshening rinse or tablet to neutralize the odor and moisten the mouth.
+To alleviate bad breath associated with any of these oral devices, individuals may consider using a specialty breath freshening rinse or tablet to neutralize the odor and moisten the mouth.